 Factors like affordability, academic excellence and delivery format are key considerations for any prospective student.
-When a student begins shopping programs online, things get more complex.
+When a student begins shopping online college programs, things get more complex.
 Does the department offer your particular concentration online?
 Is an on-site practicum required?
 Are coursework timelines suited to your learning and scheduling needs?

 Why Online Education?